 You want to multiply the figure that you get in step one and multiply it by anywhere from 0 to 3.
 The figure you will get will account for the tangible business assets your business will utilize going forward.

-These are the most commonly and most effective methods you can use when you prepare to sell your business.
-Seeing that you know these methods, you can make an informed decision that will work best for you when you are ready to sell your business.
+These are the most common and effective methods you can use when you prepare to sell your business.
+Making an informed decision can dramatically impact how much you receive for the sale of your business!